cipagauta-david/cipagauta-david/README.md

 ## Hi there 👋

-**cipagauta-david/cipagauta-david** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 - 🔭 I’m currently working on my own project
 - 🌱 I’m currently learning playwright
 <!-- - 👯 I’m looking to collaborate on ...